barak/terminus/README.md

 If, during meson stage, you receive an error for missing libraries, install them and run meson again, until there are no more missing libraries.

+### Gnome 45 ###

+To build a version compatible with Gnome 45, just use

+    meson -DGNOME45=on

+with the previous instructions.

 ## Creating new palettes ##

 It is very easy to add new palettes to Terminus.
 Just edit a file with *.color_scheme*